tiborsimon/tiborsimon.github.io/_posts/2015-05-28-smart-sinusoids.md

 {% gist tiborsimon/51dca17af664f51ecc0b %}

 That's it.
-These methods cover all the possible non redundant methods for generating sinusoidal signals.
+These 5 methods cover all the possible non redundant ways to generate sinusoidal signals.
+Did you understand them?
+Did you like them?
+Will you use them?
+Will you _study_ them?
+Will you _derive_ them over and over again?
+There is a better way for these basic tasks.

+# Smart Sinusoids - the easy way

+If your answer for the last two questions is both _nope_, the following method will like you.